IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 Here’s the part where tradeoffs are made between Big Question 1, 2, and 3.
 You have to ask yourself, “How much time and money am I willing to invest in signals, and what do I want to get out of them?”

-All require a commitment to creating track blocks and installing detectors, logic, wiring, and signals, as well as doing some planning first.
+Other than the [Simple Use Cases](#simple-use-cases), all require a commitment to creating track blocks and installing detectors, logic, wiring, and signals, as well as doing some planning first.

 ABS and ABS-like systems are by far the easiest and the most common.
 There's quite a few ways to do this, but it can be accomplished without any computers, done in phases, and the results are easily understood by nearly anybody operating on your layout.
 It's by far the easiest of the three.

 APB is harder.
-It's actually probably the least modeled of the three, at least as a standaline system.
+It's actually probably the least modeled of the three, at least as a standalone system.
 We as modelers tend to compress our spaces between towns and even our towns themselves, resulting in a huge number of backup moves.
 We also tend to create trackwork that the prototype would move heaven and earth - in many cases, a lot of earth - to avoid.
 The combination of those elements means that the tumble-down logic can get screwed up in a hurry.
 If a local just has to run around his train using a switch at the end of the siding, he's going to tumble all the signals beyond that.
 They won't clear again until another train travels over the single track beyond in the correct direction.

 CTC requires a true commitment.
 Setting up the logic can be complicated and will almost inevitably require a computer.
 You'll need to either build a dispatcher's CTC panel, or use something like JMRI's PanelPro or CATS to do it virtually.
 If you run operating sessions, it requires someone attentive to be a dedicated dispatcher.
 Behind the scenes, you'll almost certainly have JMRI or some completely custom software running the show on a computer.